Table of Contents

-8. The shingles in the “field” of the roof.
 Once everything that goes beneath the shingles has been properly prepared and installed, it’s finally time to learn how to shingle a roof.
 Regardless of the asphalt shingle type or style you’ve chosen, the process is basically the same as mentioned earlier – you start at the bottom and overlap as you work your way across and up the roof.
 First – before you lay the field shingles (“field” referring to the large expanse of roof within the boundaries of eaves, ridge and rakes) – it’s important to install a preparatory course of starter shingles which are specifically manufactured for that purpose.
 But, even if you fashion your own on-site by cutting standard shingles to size, both serve critical functions at the roof’s eave.
 They provide a sealant adhesion point for the first course of shingles and provide water-shedding protection at shingle joints as well as at any cut-outs.
 Professional contractors often recommend and use starter strips along rake edges in order to yield a straight edge from which all the field courses can begin.
 Furthermore, these starter strips enhance the roof system’s wind-resistance at the rake.
 It’s critical to follow the manufacturer’s instructions for the specific roof shingle because not all shingles have the same exposure (the part of the shingle that’s visible once installed), offset (the lateral distance between joints in successive courses sometimes called ‘stagger’ or ‘edge-to-edge spacing’) and/or nail placement.
 Problems may occur if the shingles are given too much exposure or too little or if they’re not offset by the proper dimension in successive courses (rows of shingles).
 You must place nails in the proper location and drive them flush with, but not cutting into, the shingle.
 Nailing the shingles correctly is critical to the roof system’s wind-resistance.
 Proper nail placement is also a requirement for the shingles’ limited warranty coverage.
 If you’ve chosen closed valleys, they are completed as shingle courses approach and run through the valley.
 The most common closed valley is a “closed cut” valley, where shingles are installed on the entire roof area on one side of the valley first, with each shingle course extending at least 12″ through the valley centerline.
 As shingles are installed on the adjoining roof area, the end of each course of shingles is trimmed (cut) 2″ back of the valley centerline.

-9. The hip and ridge caps.
 You’ve nailed in the last field shingle and you can see the finish line from here.
 Well done!
 In this case, the finish line is the hip and ridge capping.
 When you install the field shingles up to the peak of the roof, you can’t just “bend them” over the peak.
 Instead, individual ridge cap shingles are used to straddle the ridge and shed water down either slope.
 There are various ridge cap shingles available on the market but, once again, the procedure for installing them is based on the same fundamental principle of overlapping.
 For hips, start at the bottom and work upslope.
 Since ridges are on a horizontal plane, the upslope principle doesn’t apply, so ridge cap shingles are typically installed like this: begin at the end of the ridge opposite the prevailing wind direction, for optimum ridge cap wind-resistance.
 On hip roofs, it’s also acceptable to install the ridge caps starting at each end of the ridge, with the last piece installed in the middle of the ridge.
 The last ridge cap piece should be nailed in place and, since this will be the only place on the roof where the nails are directly exposed, the nail heads should be sealed and covered with a suitable asphalt roof cement.
 Always remember to use longer nails for ridge cap shingles.
 Because the nails must penetrate the ridge caps and the last course of roof shingles below, you’ll need longer nails to fully penetrate through them to the roof deck.